forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Add unit testing.

 ## Support, questions and bugs
 We are most reachable via team@supertokens.io and via the GitHub issues feature.
-We will actively be solving issues and mainting SuperTokens for a long time :grinning:

-To show some love to our early adopters, we’re offering the following:
+We realise that our community is small at the moment and therefore we will actively provide support to anyone interested in this library.

+General support includes the following (freely available from us forever! :grinning:):
+- fixing bugs and catering to issues that apply to most users of this library.
+- keeping docs and the code up to date.
+- answering questions that apply to most users via Stack Overflow, Email, Quora etc.
+- expanding the feature set of this library in a way that is helpful to most users.
+- catering to pull requests.

+Dedicated support includes the following:
+- Help in custom implementation of this library into your existing project / infrastructure.
+- Implementation of custom flows or features for your session management needs.
-- Free consultations on your current session management flow including identifying vulnerabilities and suggesting improvements for your particular use case.
+- Consultation on your current session management system - help you improve it, identify and fix vulnerabilities, and suggest the best solution for you given your business requirements.
-- Free **personal** support for the SuperTokens library.
-If you have any issues with implementations or want any minor, personal customisations — we’ll be available.

-The above is valid only till the 1st of July, 2019!
+- Very high avaiability.

-But that’s not it.
-For every referral, we will give you and your referral an additional free month of **personal** support post the 1st of July, 2019.
+To show some love to our early adopters, we’re offering to give them free dedicated support until 1st of July, 2019.
+Also, for every referral, we will give the referee and their referral an additional free month of dedicated support post the 1st of July, 2019.
 A referral will be counted when a person does any of the following:
-- Raises a reasonable issue
+- Raises a reasonable issue.
-- Issues a pull request that gets accepted
+- Issues a pull request that gets accepted.
 - Uses this repo in their project.

+Referrals will be accepted only until this text is in the latest version of the README.md file

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: